IndiGo expands network with Air France-KLM, Virgin Atlantic, Delta deal

-India's largest airline IndiGo on Sunday announced an agreement with Air France-KLM, Virgin Atlantic and Delta to expand its long-haul services to North America, Europe and Britain, the airlines said on Sunday.
+India's largest airline IndiGo has entered an agreement with Air France-KLM , Virgin Atlantic and Delta to expand its long-haul services to North America, Europe and Britain, the airlines said on Sunday.

 IndiGo has an extensive domestic network in India, the world's third-largest air passenger market, and is expanding its international reach.

-Once the partnership is complete, IndiGo will be able to sell flights under its own name on those operated by its partners out of India, and onward travel from Amsterdam and Manchester on select flights to Europe and North America.
+Separately IndiGo also said it would convert 30 out of 70 options for Airbus A350 jets into firm orders for new planes.

-IndiGo, which is hosting the International Air Transport Association's (IATA) annual meeting in New Delhi from Sunday, has an existing relationship with Air France-KLM and Virgin Atlantic, and its Delta partnership is new.
+Once the airline partnership is complete, IndiGo will be able to sell flights under its own name on those operated by its partners out of India, and onward travel from Amsterdam and Manchester, UK, on selected flights to Europe and North America.

 Delta is planning nonstop flights between Atlanta and Delhi, subject to government approval, a joint statement said.